dsoloviov/frov-ffpw-time-tracker-filling-tool/README.md

 ### Creating schedules

-TTFT processes special scenario TXT file (__schedule.txt__) and perform command(s) inside it.
+TTFT processes scenario from the TXT file (__schedule.txt__) and performes command(s) inside it.
 The command structure is:

 ```
 FILL activity_type FROM start_date TO end_date (start_time:end_time)
 IN month MONTH WITH 'comment_text' COMMENT
 ```

 __All command from FILL to COMMENT is one line__.
 Uppercase words are used parsing the command, do not change them.
-User have to specify activity type (work, vacation, sick leave, etc.), date range (e.g. from 1st to 15th), time on work, month.
+User have to specify activity type (work, vacation, sick leave, etc.), date range (e.g. from 1st to 15th), time to submit and month.
+Comments are optional (hovewer, single quotes are required).

-Schedule can contain several lines of commands that will be executed one by one:
+Schedule can contain several lines of commands that will be executed one by one, for example:

 - vacation from 11th to 20th
 - sick leave from 21th to end of the month

-The following translates into schedule command as:
+These translates into schedule commands as:

 ```
 FILL vacation FROM 11 TO 20 (07:00-15:30) IN October MONTH WITH 'vacation' COMMENT